 }

-’Listing 12-20: Adding a new failing test for the case insensitive function we’re about to add
+Listing 12-20: Adding a new failing test for the case insensitive function we’re about to add

-Note that we’ve edited the old test’s query and contents too: we changed the query to “duct”, which will match the line with the word “productive”.
-We’ve added a new lineto the contents, to be searched, with that containsthe text “Duct tape”, with a capital D, that whichshouldn’t match the query “duct” when we’re searching for the query in a case sensitive manner.
-We’ve changed this test to ensure that we don’t accidentally break the case sensitive search functionality that we’ve already implemented; this test should pass now and should continue to pass as we work on the case insensitive search.
+Note that we’ve edited the old test’s contents too.
+We've added a new line with the text “Duct tape”, with a capital D, that shouldn’t match the query “duct” when we’re searching in a case sensitive manner.
+Changing the old test in this way helps ensure that we don’t accidentally break the case sensitive search functionality that we’ve already implemented; this test should pass now and should continue to pass as we work on the case insensitive search.

-The new test for the case insensitive search uses “rUsT” with some capital letters as its query.
-The expected return value from the search_case_insensitive function we’re going to add is that the query “rust” will match both the line containing “Rust:” with a capital R and also the line “Trust me.” that contains “rust” with a lowercase r.
-This test will fail to compile, right now since we haven’t yet defined the search_case_insensitive function; feel free to add a skeleton implementation that always returns an empty array in the same way that we did for the search function in Listing 12-16 in order to see the test compile and fail.
+The new test for the case insensitive search uses “rUsT” as its query.
+In the search_case_insensitive function we’re going to add, the query “rUsT” should match both the line containing “Rust:” with a capital R and also the line “Trust me.” even though both of those have different casing than the query.
+This is our failing test, and it will fail to compile because we haven’t yet defined the search_case_insensitive function.
+Feel free to add a skeleton implementation that always returns an empty vector in the same way that we did for the search function in Listing 12-16 in order to see the test compile and fail.

 Implementing the search_case_insensitive Function

-The search_case_insensitive function, shown in Listing 12- 21, will be almost the same as the search function ’.
-The difference is that we’ll lowercase the query function and each line so that whatever the case of the input arguments, they will be the same case when we check whether the line contains the query.
+The search_case_insensitive function, shown in Listing 12- 21, will be almost the same as the search function.
+The only difference is that we’ll lowercase the query and each line so that whatever the case of the input arguments, they will be the same case when we check whether the line contains the query.

 Filename: src/lib.rs